influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withHost(host)
 ```

-The name of a service from the service registry.
+"The name of a service from the service registry."

 ### fn spec.withSubsets